garrandall/popular-music-data/tracks/u-and-dat-e-40-t-pain-kandi-girl.md

 You need to be down with a pimp like me
-I ain't turning down nothing but my collar, you see I'm a leave you with my number, you should holla at me Cuz I'm a baller, can't nobody hustle harder than me, oooh
+I ain't turning down nothing but my collar, you see I'm a leave you with my number, you should holla at me Cuz I'm a baller, can't nobody hustle harder than me, oh

 Girl, I been shaking, sticking and moving tryna to get you and that booty